Yvonne Barrett

 Yvonne Frances Barrett (1946 – 2 September 1985) was an Australian pop singer.
-She reached the top 60 Kent Music Report singles chart with her cover versions of Petula Clark single "You're the One"/"Little People", in October 1965.
+She reached the top 60 Kent Music Report singles chart with her cover versions of "You're the One"/"Little People", in October 1965.
 She released other singles in that, and the following, decade.
 Barrett also appeared on TV shows in the 1960s and 1970s.
 She became a session singer and performed on the club circuit.
-Barrett married Hoang Van Truong, a former Vietnam War veteran, in December 1983; the couple separated in the following year.
+Barrett married Hoang Van Truong, a Vietnam War veteran, in December 1983; the couple separated in the following year.
 Truong was found guilty of Barrett's 1985 murder and was sentenced to life imprisonment without parole, in August 1986.

 Biography

 Yvonne Barrett was the daughter of Ted and Sheila Barrett, and was raised with two siblings.
 The family lived in Braybrook, Victoria.
 Barrett started ballet lessons at the age of two and a half.

 In January 1957 she performed in the pantomime, Jack and Jill, at the Princess Theatre, Melbourne.
 In 1963 she joined the cast of Swallow's Juniors, a children's TV talent contest and entertainment show on HSV7.
 She took singing lessons in her mid-teens, which led to musical theatre including, The Sound of Music, in the role of Louisa von Trapp, at the Princess Theatre in October 1961.
 She subsequently appeared in Carnival!, Wild Cat and Stop the World – I Want to Get Off.
 Barrett described working in musicals to The Australian Women's Weekly's correspondent in July 1964, "I love everything about the theatre.
 We work odd hours, but it doesn't worry me.
 I've never known a nine to five job – and it's wonderful to be able to sleep in in the mornings."